 I had a new insert for Week Two, as shown below.

 No work this week!
 We hit the ground running doing so much together.
 We started at Taronga Zoo where we did the Wild Rope and Climb above the zoo before walking through on foot.
 We didn’t get too close to seeing koala bears but I did get this selfie.
 My favorite animal to see was the platypus.

 We explored so many amazing places!
 We took over 2,000 photos!

 We tried some beer.
 I loved how this one place used the coasters for you to track the beers you sampled.

-Going to an opera has been on my wish for years, and what better place to finally check it off my list then the iconic Sydney Opera House!
+Going to an opera has been on my wish list for years, and what better place to finally check it off my list then the iconic Sydney Opera House!

 I loved the Wormhole so much I wanted to share it so we headed back one day together.

 On Halloween I dressed up as a surfer!
 After the Bronte to Bondi beach Walk to see all the Sculpture by the Sea exhibits we surfed (I took lessons).